Tomcariello/Week11-Hangman/README.md

 # Week11-Hangman

-To solve:
+To do:
  	Create function to confirm word complete

 	Create function to restart game
-  Count missed guesses & end game at 6 misses
+		line 73 - reset game

-  Figure out how to get an object involved in this game End when a player guesses the correct word or runs out of guesses.
+	line 72 - print the word that had been being played.

-  Both letter.js and word.js should be constructor files:
+	line 62/63 - check if word if completed / end game / reset game